 2 Year hip and elbow guarantee = FAIR or better OFA result

 6 Week vet check and vaccinations prior to departure.
 We also check for heart murmurs.

 OCD is generally caused by rapid growth and poor nutrition.
-I strongly suggest a quality, high protein large breed dog food.
+I strongly suggest a quality, quality protein large breed dog food.
 Slow, steady growth.

 Cancer is a risk we all assume with this breed.
 Statistically it has, or will show up, in every golden retriever line.
-At present we are over 90% cancer free.
+No breeder is exempt.
+At present we are over 90% cancer free in over 350 puppies.
 There are things you can do to help prevent cancer.
-Info: https://healthypets.mercola.com/sites/healthypets/archive/2016/05/18/golden-retriever-cancer.aspx

 Puppies receive regular socialization, outdoor time and regular exercise.